ljvmiranda921/ljvmiranda921.github.io/index.md

     <div class="right">
         <p>Hi, I'm Lj Miranda and welcome to my blog!</p>
         <p>
-            I'm currently taking a short break!
+            I'm currently on a short break!
 Taking some time-off to rest, refresh, and recharge.
 Watch this space for the next step of my journey.
         </p>